FRBCesab/rossinante/rossinante-tuto.md

-This tutorial presents how to use he FRB-CESAB server **Rossinante**, dedicated to high performance scientific computing (Table 1).
+This tutorial presents how to use he FRB-CESAB server **Rossinante**, dedicated to medium performance scientific computing (Table 1).
 You can run programs coded in R, Python, Julia, C, and C++.
-Unlike traditional clusters, Rossinante does not have a job scheduling system (e.g. Slurm) meaning that you can launch jobs when you want (only if the server is available, see below the **Good practices** section).
+Unlike traditional clusters, Rossinante does not have a job scheduling system (e.g. SLURM) meaning that you can launch jobs when you want (only if the server is available, see below the **Good practices** section).